 Hosting a teenage party

-But with the right planning, hosting a party can be a fun thing to do with your child.
-Your child will get to practise her planning skills, develop responsibility and learn about decision-making.
+But with the right planning, hosting a party can be a fun and exciting thing to do with your child.
+Your child will get to practise their planning skills, develop responsibility and learn about decision-making.

 Hosting a party is also a good chance for you to get to know your child’s friends.

 Parties are a common and important part of teenage social life.
-If your child wants to go to a party, it’s a good idea to talk to him about balancing fun and safety.
+If your child wants to go to a party, it’s a good idea to talk to them about balancing fun and safety.

 Your responsibilities when you host a teenage party